-Heavy haul is a big deal (pun intended).
+The heavy haul is a big deal.
 Overweight or over-dimensional loads require closer attention and better planning to avoid delivery disruptions or unplanned expenses.
-Handling an over-sized load for the first time might be stressful and terrifying, but with some basic knowledge and preparations – you will easily ace it!
+Handling an oversized freight for the first time might be stressful and terrifying, but with some basic knowledge and preparations – you will easily ace it!
 So, what should you know?

 Don’t cut corners – you might get lucky and get away with it once or twice, but it will get you in trouble eventually.
 Knowing the cornerstones of oversize shipping is a must-have foundation for shipping a big load.
 Research basic rules and regulations to have a general idea of what is important.

 - Know the legal limits to spot an oversize load immediately;